Which of the following is NOT one of the eight recognized charact... | Channels for Pearson+

 1

+Step 1: Begin by understanding the concept of the 'characteristics of life.'
+These are the fundamental traits shared by all living organisms, which help define what it means to be alive.

-Step 1: Begin by recalling the eight recognized characteristics of life.
-These are: organization, metabolism, homeostasis, growth, reproduction, response to stimuli, adaptation through evolution, and cellular composition.
+Step 2: Review the eight recognized characteristics of life.
+These include: 1) Composed of cells, 2) Ability to reproduce, 3) Response to stimuli, 4) Growth and development, 5) Energy processing (metabolism), 6) Regulation (homeostasis), 7) Evolutionary adaptation, and 8) Order (organized structure).

-Step 2: Analyze each option provided in the question and compare it to the list of characteristics of life.
-Determine whether each option aligns with the recognized characteristics.
+Step 3: Compare the options provided in the question to the recognized characteristics of life.
+'Composed of cells,' 'Ability to reproduce,' and 'Response to stimuli' are all part of the eight characteristics.

-Step 3: Evaluate 'Ability to photosynthesize.'
-Photosynthesis is a process specific to certain organisms (e.g., plants, algae, and some bacteria) and is not a universal characteristic of all living organisms.
+Step 4: Evaluate the option 'Ability to photosynthesize.'
+Photosynthesis is a process specific to certain organisms, such as plants, algae, and some bacteria, but it is not a universal characteristic of all living organisms.
 Therefore, it is not one of the eight recognized characteristics of life.

-Step 4: Confirm that the other options ('Ability to reproduce,' 'Maintaining homeostasis,' and 'Response to stimuli') are indeed part of the eight recognized characteristics of life.

-Step 5: Conclude that the correct answer is 'Ability to photosynthesize,' as it is not one of the eight recognized characteristics of life.
+Step 5: Conclude that the correct answer is 'Ability to photosynthesize,' as it does not fit within the eight recognized characteristics of life.

 Watch next